-17 The results of these tests are available on request from the authors.
+15 The results of these tests are available on request from the authors.

 A number of bank-specific variables are proxies for unknown phenomena, such as liquidity and efficiency, which means that we are likely to encounter measurement problems.
-That is why we start with all the macroeconomic and account-specific variables and test the three creditworthiness variables one by one before considering the fully-fledged model with all bank-specific variables.
+That is why we start with all the macroeconomic and account-specific variables and test the three bank risk variables one by one before considering the fully fledged model with all bank-specific variables.
 Further, we investigate in turns the effect of excluding one or two of the highly correlated variables as a sensitivity analysis.

-Tables B.1 and B.2 in Appendix B provide correlations between the model variables.
+We refer to Bikker et al. (2016) for detailed correlation tables of all our (sub) samples.
+Tables B.1 and B.2 in Bikker et al. (2016) provide correlations between the model variables in our time deposit models and our savings account models, respectively.
 These tables show a number of high correlation coefficients, particularly among bank-specific variables in the time deposit sample.
 The highest correlations exists between bank size and (i) credit rating (0.76), (ii) liquidity surplus (0.62), (iii) liquidity mismatch (0.56), and (iv) the cost-to-asset ratio (0.62).
 Such high correlation coefficients may impair the estimation results, while exclusion of one or more relevant explanatory variables may result in omission bias.
-All reported models pass the VIF test for multicollinearity (i.e., all individual VIF values are below 3.9), indicating that multicollinearity does not distort our estimations.
+All reported models pass the variance inflation factor (VIF) test for multicollinearity (i.e., all individual VIF values are below 3.9), indicating that multicollinearity does not distort our estimations.
 As a result, we include the correlated variables in our models.

-4.1.
-Results for the time deposit model
+A. Results for the time deposit model

-4.1.1.
+i.
 Fixed-effects estimates for time deposits

-Using the time deposit dataset, we start with the FE estimates of Eq.
-(3).
+Using the time deposit dataset, we start with the FE estimates of equation (3).
 Many banks may have specific characteristics not captured by our model.
-As far as these features are constant over time, they may be picked up by the bank-specific fixed effects.
-Hence, the advantage of this FE panel model is that the estimation results are less impaired by (bank-specific) omitted variables and therefore provide more consistent estimates than, for instance, OLS.
-Jointly, the FE parameters are highly significant according to the F-test (see lower panel of Table 5).
+As far as these features are constant over time, they may be picked up by the bank-specific FEs.
+Hence, the advantage of this FE panel model is that the estimation results are less impaired by (bank-specific) omitted variables and therefore provide more consistent estimates than, for instance, OLS, Jointly, the FE parameters are highly significant according to the F-test (see lower panel of Table 5).
 As the signs of the coefficients are identical across the four specifications for almost all variables in Table 5, we discuss all outcomes collectively.
-The market-related variables perform as expected in all four model specifications.
+The macro variables perform as expected in all four model specifications.
 The market rate, inflation, market rate volatility, and stress each consistently have a positive and highly significant impact on the interest rate of time deposits.
 The market rate coefficient ranges from 0.56 to 0.63, so although the time deposit rate follows the risk-free market rate, it does not do so to the full extent.
 Banks may deviate from the market rate, as they need to attract funding and offer an add-on to cover the credit risk to providers of bank finance.
 This variable has by far the largest economic impact.
-18 The inflation coefficient ranges from 0.11 to 0.17.
-This compensation for inflation - or rather inflation expectations - comes on top of the compensation already included in the market rate.
+16 The inflation coefficient ranges from

-18 Economic impact is defined as a variable's standard deviation (as in Table 2) times its coefficient (as in Table 5).
+16 Economic impact is defined as a variable's standard deviation (as in Table 2) times its coefficient (as in Table 5).